samaphp/lg-agents/Readme.md

 ## Motivation

-I wanted to create a simple AI agent that uses LangGraph and Browser Use and can be easily deployed.
+I wanted to create a simple AI agent that uses LangGraph and Browser Use and can be easily deployed as a full stack application.

 ## Overview Diagram